Our navigation and maritime science courses are accredited by the Maritime Coastguard Agency (MCA) and the Merchant Navy Training Board (MNTB)

 *The University does not guarantee sponsorship for any student.

-Although these courses are scheduled within our programme, they are provided by external training providers.
-The cost of these courses is not included in the University programme fees and must be covered by the student or sponsoring company.
+Although these courses are scheduled within our programme, some are provided by external training providers.
+The cost of these courses is usually covered by sponsoring company.

 List of the required professional courses:

 Pre-Sea Courses (required before going to sea for the first time (carried out during year 1):

 - Elementary first aid

 - Fire prevention and fire fighting

 Subsequent courses required for first CoC:

 - Proficiency in survival craft and rescue boats